MBABHISHEK/jss-stu-dbms-lab-exam/README.md

 4. Retrieve the name of each employee who works on all the projects controlled by department number 5 (use NOT EXISTS operator).
 5. For each department that has more than five employees, retrieve the department number and the number of its employees who are making more than Rs.
 6,00,000.
 6. Create a view that shows name, dept name and location of all employees.
-7. Create a view that shows project name, location and dept.
-8. A trigger that automatically updates manager’s start date when he is assigned .
-9. Create a trigger that prevents a project from being deleted if it is currently being worked by any employee.
+7. Create a trigger that prevents a project from being deleted if it is currently being worked by any employee.